truonghoangnguyen/nikaya2/docs/kinhtangchi/sujato-en/04-013-the-chapter-on-perils.md

 These are the four incredible and amazing things about Ānanda."

 <!--pg-->
-### N 4.130 Incredible Things About the Wheel-Turning Monarch *Cakkavattiacchariyasutta*
+### AN 4.130 Incredible Things About the Wheel-Turning Monarch *Cakkavattiacchariyasutta*

 "Mendicants, there are these four incredible and amazing things about a wheel-turning monarch.
 What four?